-- Taste – Taste is obviously subjective, but you should take your preferences into consideration.
+Taste: Taste is obviously subjective, but you should take your preferences into consideration.
 Are you ok with a cup of joe from a fast food joint or do you prefer going to a coffee shop?
 Can you distinguish burnt, nutty or fruity coffee?
 Do you prefer bitter?
-All of this comes into play.
-The beans you select play a large role in determining the taste of the coffee, but don’t undermine the machine.
+All of this comes into play when choosing which coffee maker to purchase.
+The beans you select play a large role in determining the taste of the coffee, but don’t underestimate the machine.
 Some are constructed to brew for speed, others for temperature and some are intended to brew to the SCAA Golden Standard.

-- Footprint – If you live in a studio or have a small kitchenette in your office, you may not be willing to dedicate a large amount of space to your coffee machine.
-While this may not be the first quality that comes to mind, you will want to consider space when purchasing.
+Footprint: If you live in a studio or have a small kitchenette in your office, you may not be willing to dedicate a large amount of space to your coffee machine.
+So, you will want to consider space when purchasing.

-- Height – If you plan to put your coffee maker on your kitchen countertop, be sure to measure the height available.
-Many of the coffee makers we tested required additional space above to allow room for pouring water into the reservoir.
+Height: If you plan to put your coffee maker on your kitchen countertop, be sure to measure the height available in your space.
+Many of the coffee makers we tested required additional space above them to allow room for pouring water into the reservoir.

-- Ease of Use – A well designed coffee maker will have a comfortable carafe handle, be easy to pour and easy to fill.
+Ease of Use: A well designed coffee maker will have a comfortable carafe handle, be easy to pour and easy to fill.
 It should also be fairly intuitive to use and simple to clean.
-There shouldn’t be any pools of water around the machine or after pouring.
+There shouldn’t be any pools of water around the machine after pouring.

-- Price – There is a huge range in cost for coffee makers.
-The cheapest machine we tested was the Hamilton Beach coming in at $57.69.
-On the other end, the Moccamaster cost $300.95.
+Price: There is a huge range in cost for coffee makers.
+The cheapest machine we tested was the Hamilton Beach coming in around $57.69.
+On the other end, the Moccamaster cost close to $300.95.